 Under two services agreements, the Company also provides Aireon with administrative services and support services, the fees for which are paid monthly.
-Aireon receivables due to the Company under these two agreements totaled \$2.2 million at each of the years ended December 31, 2022 and 2021.
+Aireon receivables due to the Company under these two agreements totaled \$2.2 million at each of December 31, 2023 and 2022.

 The Company and the other Aireon investors have agreed to participate pro rata, based on their respective fully diluted ownership stakes, in funding an investor bridge loan to Aireon.
-The Company's maximum commitment under the investor bridge loan is \$10.7 million.
-In December 2020, the Company loaned \$0.2 million to Aireon, which was subsequently repaid in June 2021.
+The Company's maximum commitment under the investor bridge loan is \$11.9 million.
+No bridge loan amounts were outstanding as of December 31, 2023 or 2022.